Tourouvre au Perche

 Tourouvre au Perche (/fr/) is a commune in the department of Orne, northwestern France.
 The municipality was established on 1 January 2016 by merger of the former communes of Autheuil, Bivilliers, Bresolettes, Bubertré, Champs, Lignerolles, La Poterie-au-Perche, Prépotin, Randonnai and Tourouvre (the seat).

 The commune is listed as a Village étape.

 Geography

 Tourouvre au Perche along with the communes of Feings, Longny les Villages, Le Mage, Moutiers-au-Perche and Charencey shares part of the Forets, etangs et tourbieres du Haut-Perche a Natura 2000 conservation site.
 The site measures 3670 hectares and is home to fifteen species protected Flora and Fauna.

 In addition the Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

-The source of the river Avre is within this commune.
+The source of the river Avre is within this commune.In addition three more rivers La Vilette, L'Itonne and La Commeauche flow through the commune.
+There is also two streams flowing through the commune, the Ruisseau Saint-Maurice and the Ruisseau de la Motte.

+Population

+Population data refer to the area corresponding with the commune as of January 2025.